 In the rapidly evolving field of adeno-associated virus (AAV) manufacturing, the focus is on creating well-defined, robust processing steps backed by fast, reliable, and high-throughput analytical methods to ensure consistent product quality.
-One of the key challenges in AAV production is the characterization of different AAV serotypes and optimizing the ratio of empty to full capsids.
-Sartorius BIA Separations experts provide comprehensive analytical support throughout the entire manufacturing process.
+One of the key challenges in AAV analysis is the characterization of different AAV serotypes and quantifying the ratio of the empty to full capsid.

 Common Challenges in AAV Analytics